bensoille/check_url_metrics_collection/README.md

 > From now on, *admin* user is NOT used anymore
 ## Build instructions
 > Following commands should be issued when _PWD_ in _check\_url_ folder of sources

+### Create Kafka topics
+> This step would be fully automatic soon
+Before it's implemented, so far topics must be created in Kafka via *aiven* GUI :
+- `url-check.metrics`
+- `url-check.DLQ`

 ### Prepare Kafka credentials
 > The Kafka certs files must be copied to the Dockerfile context.